malsadev/tid_cpp/README.md

 ## 🚀 Key Features

 - Utilizes **libclang** for efficient and accurate parsing of C++ source files
-- Detects and reports transitive includes within the codebase
+- Detects transitive includes within the codebase
-- Designed for integration with **Code::Blocks IDE** for seamless development and testing

----

-## 💡 Why Use This Tool?

-Transitive includes can significantly impact build times and code maintainability.
-This tool helps developers:

-- Identify unnecessary indirect dependencies
-- Improve compilation performance
-- Simplify and clean up header usage across large codebases

 ---